Anthony Henry (wrestler): WWE (2021)

 On January 19, 2021, it was reported that he had signed a contract with WWE and would be reporting to the WWE Performance Center.
 On the May 4 episode of NXT, Henry made his TV debut under the new ring name of Asher Hale, in a losing effort to Cameron Grimes.
 Hale also made his 205 Live debut on the May 14 episode, defeating Ariya Daivari.
 The following week, he lost against Ari Sterling.
 The week after, he upset veteran Tony Nese, making him tap out.
 Hale continued to wrestle through the months on 205 Live, making his last appearance on the July 30 episode in a losing effort to Drake Maverick.
 On August 6, Hale was released from his WWE contract.

-All Elite Wrestling (2021-present)
+All Elite Wrestling (2021–2024)

 During the September 11 tapings of AEW Dark, Henry made his debut for All Elite Wrestling, facing Eddie Kingston in a losing effort.
+Henry faced Miro on the July 1, 2023 edition of AEW Collision, losing by submission.
+On April 1, 2024, Henry was released from his AEW contract; three days later, during a media call, AEW owner Tony Khan said that he would offer Henry a new contract as soon as Henry recovers from a broken jaw.